Adam-Ratajczak/FluidSim/README.md

     - P, uniform pressure of the cell

-    Worth noting is that, U and V represents inflow and outflow for each cell, that's why it's measured at its edges.
+    Worth noting is that, U and V represents inflow and outflow for each cell, that's why It is measured at the cell faces.

     Dimensions of U matrix are: Nx+1, Ny